piglaker/myCNN/README.md

 all my code is based on Tensorflow-slim,you had better read https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/slim my model is only a simple example for you ,it is easy but you may dig its potential and expand its power with your crazy idea to make is much more coooooooooooooooooooooool!
 Happy in DeepLearning!
+see more in my csdn blog https://blog.csdn.net/piglake/article/details/8509605 or connect me by zxt235813@163.com